The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 INFORMATION YOU SHOULD HAVE FOR YOUR DOCTOR’S VISIT:

 Before you head to your GP to discuss tick-borne diseases, you should be armed with some general information as the knowledge of many Doctors on ALL stages of Lyme and tick-borne diseases is still sorely lacking.
-First of all, you should have either printed off a symptom list from CanLyme or the Murakami Centre for Lyme and checked off all symptoms that apply, or completed Dr. Horowitz’s questionnaire and/or the GSQ-30 Questionnaire.
+First of all, you should have either printed off a symptom list from CanLyme or elsewhere and checked off all symptoms that apply, and/or completed Dr. Horowitz’s questionnaire and/or the GSQ-30 Questionnaire.

 Recent research has just been published which was co-authored by Dr. Vett Lloyd and Dr. Ralph Hawkins regarding a staggering number of cases being misdiagnosed or undiagnosed – “Under-Detection of Lyme Disease in Canada” – https://www.mdpi.com/2227-9032/6/4/125/htm.